-Mexican Red Rice – or Arroz Rojo a la Mexicana – made with ingredients from your well-stocked pantry and a few fresh ingredients elevates your Mexican mains any day of the week!
-Add some rotisserie chicken for a quick arroz con pollo, or top with an egg for a hearty breakfast…
+Arroz Rojo (Mexican Red Rice) – made with ingredients from your well-stocked pantry and a few fresh ingredients elevates your Mexican mains any day of the week!
+You’ll find no sodium-laden bouillon in this healthier, gluten-free rice dish.
+Add some rotisserie chicken for a quick arroz con pollo, add to a burrito bowl, or top with an egg for a hearty breakfast…

 Rice is not native to Mexico.
-It was brought to Mexico during the Spanish invasion during the 1500s.
+It was brought to Mexico during the Spanish invasion in the 1500s.

 Often called “Spanish rice” in the US, it hardly resembles the delicate saffron flavor of Spanish rice.
 At its most basic, Mexican rice is white rice browned in fat (often lard in Mexico) and flavored with tomato and broth.